glennklockwood/limelead/content/pages/hpc-howtos/nvidia-jetson-nano.md

 1. This assumes you have made the `nvidia` runtime the system default.
 See [Docker Setup](#docker-setup) below for how to do this.
-2. Install docker-compose before attempting using `apt install docker-compose`. docker-compose version 1.17.1 is sufficient.
+2. Install docker-compose using `apt install docker-compose` before attempting the above.  docker-compose version 1.17.1 is sufficient.

 ## System Setup